MicrosoftDocs/quantum-docs/articles/provider-pasqal.md

 - Azure Quantum Credits plan: up to 20 hours
 - Pay-as-you-go plan: up to 100 hours

 The quotas are only applied to the Emu-TN emulator.
-There are no quotas for the Fresnel1 QPU.
+There are no quotas for the Fresnel QPU.